 The Minstrel At the Center of It All

-Taillefer, the Norman minstrel, followed beside the Norman troops singing the “Chanson de Roland” to inspire them.
+Taillefer, the Norman minstrel, followed the Norman troops singing the “Chanson de Roland” to inspire them.
 When it came to the battle, both sides stared at each other in a standstill.
 With no one else willing to engage the other, Taillefer took it upon himself to ride forward and perform a juggling act with a lance and a sword.
 At the end of the act, he hurled the lance into the enemy line, killing one of the defenders.
-After that, the battle began.
+The rest is very well known history.